 Finding Remote Internships

-Many remote internships are available in the fields of IT, advertising, media, communications, and production of applications.
+Many remote internships are available in IT, advertising, media, communications, and the production of applications.
 Jobs are created for remote work in such fields.
-Numerous companies, nowadays, are offering online internships and training programs
+Numerous companies nowadays are offering online internships and training programs.

 Due to COVD-19, other companies have already confirmed moving their summer internship programs to online: Twitter, IBM, Microsoft, Lyft, and Salesforce.